lotusnprod/lotus-manuscript/manuscript.md

 ### Advancing NP Knowledge

-At its current development stage, data harmonized and curated in the LOTUS initiative remain imperfect and, by the very nature of research, at least partially biased (see introduction).
+At its current development stage, data harmonized and curated in the LOTUS initiative remain imperfect and, by the very nature of research, at least partially biased (see [Introduction](#introduction)).
 In the context of bioactive NP research, and due to global editorial practices, it should not be ignored that many publications tend to emphasize new compounds and/or those for which interesting bioactivity has been measured.
 Near-ubiquitous (primarily plant-based) compounds tend to be overrepresented in the NP literature, yet the implication of their wide distribution in nature and associated patterns of broad, non-specific activity are often underappreciated [@doi:10.1021/acs.jmedchem.5b01009].
-Ideally, all characterized compounds independent of structural novelty and/or bioactivity potential should be documented.
-New data is fundamental for the advancement of NP research.
+Ideally, all characterized compounds independent of structural novelty and/or bioactivity profile should be documented, and the expansion of verified structure-organism pairs is fundamental to the advancement of NP research.

-The LOTUS initiative provides a framework for rigorous review and incorporation of new records, and already presents a valuable overview of the distribution of NP occurrences studied to date.
+The LOTUS initiative provides a framework for rigorous review and incorporation of new records and already presents a valuable overview of the distribution of NP occurrences studied to date.
-While these data may already represent a reasonable approximation of the chemical content of some well-studied organisms such as *Arabidopsis thaliana*, they remain very patchy for most other members of the tree of life.
+While current data presents a reasonable approximation of the chemistries of a few well-studied organisms such as *Arabidopsis thaliana*, they remain patchy for many other organisms represented in the dataset.
-The comprehensive editing opportunities provided within LOTUS and through the associated Wikidata distribution platform open new opportunities for collaborative community engagement.
+Community participation is the most efficient means of achieving more comprehensive documentation of NP occurrences, and the comprehensive editing opportunities provided within LOTUS and through the associated Wikidata distribution platform open new opportunities for collaborative engagement.
-The authors believe that (inter)active community participation is the most efficient means of achieving a more comprehensive documentation of NP occurrences.
 In addition to facilitating the introduction of new data, it also provides a forum for critical review of existing data, as well as harmonization and verification of existing NP datasets as they come online.

 ### Fostering FAIRness and TRUSTworthiness